methylDragon/coding-notes/C++/01 C++ - Introduction.md

 - How **variables, loops, conditionals, etc**. work (Basic coding fundamentals will help a lot!)
 - Linux (**Terminal/Console proficiency**) (We're going to need to compile our stuff)
-- Gone through the all preceding parts of the tutorial